JuliaAI/MLJ.jl/doc/glossary.md

 # Glossary

+## Basics

 ### task (object of type `Task`)

 Data plus a clearly specified learning objective.

-In addition, a description of how the completed task is to be evaluated.
+> In addition, a description of how the completed task is to be
+> evaluated?

 ### hyperparameters